bgrewell/htb-repo/README.md

 cd htb-repo
 ```

+### Change remote repo to your own private repository on github.com or other site (Optional)

+**This is very important and needs to be in bold.
+Make sure you do not publish this to a public repository, keep your work private!**

+1. Create a **private** repository on a site like github.com

+### Setup virtual environment

 You will then need to initialize a virtual environment (or if you prefer you can just install the dependencies using pip) and activate the virtual environment and install the required packages.

 ```